thoemmi/thomasfreudenberg.com/_posts/archive/2003/2003-11-27-gartner-microsoft-winfx-accelerates-need-for-net-adoption.md

 > Developers should migrate their skills to .NET Framework managed code today to establish the experience and expertise needed to minimize problems in the eventual adoption of WinFX by 2008.

-Did you here this, Managers?
+Did you hear this, Managers?

 [via [Randy Holloway](http://longhornblogs.com/rholloway/posts/1561.aspx)]